podestplatz/FreeCAD-blog/posts/dev-logs.rst

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**June 12th:** Viewpoint objects can now be added, resulting in the generation of a new viewpoint file in the corresponding topic directory, for more information please refere to `commit 2593bdb`_. `commit 4de5078`_ adds the function `writer.compileChanges()`_.
+It is not that long or complicated, but the most stuff goes on under the hood of the function call in line `writer.compileChanges()#415`_.
+It results in a depth first search objects that don't are in the original state.
+Hence every data model class had to be edited.
+Currently I am working locally on unit tests for the `writer.addElement()` method for which I have 11 testcases planned.
+I will probably push them tomorrow upstream.

 **June 11th:** with `commit 645a0f0`_ I added support for all attributes that are optional, to be added (at least the ones defined in `markup.xsd`).
 Currently I